rFronteddu/testbed-monitor/README.md

 AGGREGATE_HOUR:
 # How long should the receiver wait for a host report before trying to ping
 EXPECTED_REPORT_PERIOD:
+# What temperature should trigger a warning notification
+CRITICAL_TEMP:
 ```

 ## Installation